XinhaoChen111/RSP_drone_project_doc/docs/source/usage.rst

    ros2 launch x4_bringup x4_startup.launch.py

-This command starts Gazebo and ArduPilot with SITL and a Micro ROS bridge to ROS 2 commands.
+This command starts Gazebo and ArduPilot with SITL and a MAVROS bridge for ROS 2 commands.
 It also launches a MAVProxy terminal for communication.
+This launch file has two parameters: use_sim which defaults to true and use_real which defaults to false.
+For running the code on real hardware, make sure to flip these launch parameters.
+Gazebo will not launch when usng real hardware.

 Controlling the Drone
 ---------------------